-• Advance Columbia’s vision of producing 21st century global citizens, equipped to meet today’s greatest challenges.
+- Advancing Columbia's vision of developing 21st-century global citizens equipped to address today's most pressing challenges.

-The establishment of the Center ushered in an exciting new era in an objective, unbiased scholarship in and for Africa.
-The Nairobi Center aims to become the preeminent research and development institute providing thought leadership, cutting-edge research, and expansion of scientific knowledge in the region.
-As an essential hub in the global Centers' network, and the only one to be based in Sub- Saharan Africa, the Center links Kenya and the continent to a vast body of knowledge, scholarship, and enquiry, and provides an avenue for Sub- Saharan Africa to influence debates at the highest level.
+The revitalization of the Center in 2016 ushered in an exciting new era of objective, unbiased scholarship in and for Africa.
+The Nairobi Center aims to become the preeminent research and development institute, providing thought leadership, cutting-edge research, and expansion of scientific knowledge in the region.
+As an essential hub in the global Centers network and the only one to be based in Sub-Saharan Africa, the Center links Kenya and the continent to a vast body of knowledge, scholarship, and inquiry.
+It allows Sub-Saharan Africa to influence debates at the highest level.

 The Center works closely with policymakers, governments, and regional and African-based institutions, providing them with objective, science-based advice free of bias or self-interest.
 The Center creates a platform for high-level policy dialogue and a forum that celebrates free speech, good governance, and basic human rights.